 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

 Inside the screw-down case-back, we find all the markings are correct and as expected with The Omega Watch Co. triangle and ‘Made In England’ plus the A.L.D Dennison manufacturers stamp.
-Birmingham U.K. 18ct hallmarks date the watch case to 1969.
-The case-back also carries the Omega model reference number 157190.
+Birmingham UK 18ct hallmarks date the watch case to 1969.
+The case-back also carries the serial number 157190 and the reference number 886.

 The case has been cleaned, carefully inspected and very lightly hand-polished as this was all that was required to bring it back to its current tip-top condition, with no scratches dings or marks of any kind visible to the naked eye.
 The case-back carries the famous Constellation motif which is almost as new.
 Being 18ct gold, this is often quite worn, but here it is still crisp and distinct, indicating this watch has hardly been worn.
 The screw-down case-back and sealed crown make this watch water resistant to 20 meters*.